ncsa/hydro_documentation/docs/source/user-guide/acl.rst

 To enable access to directories and files residing within your home directory you need to:

 #.
-Submit a ticket asking for an "ACL change request" with the top level folder you wish to be traverseable, and by whom. e.g. I would like my group "X" to be able to have read and write access to a subdirectory of my home directory.
+Submit a ticket asking for an "ACL change request" with the top-level folder you wish to be traversable, and by whom. e.g. I would like my group "X" to be able to have read and write access to a subdirectory of my home directory.

 #.
 Depending on the request, an admin will either: